owl73/westmarch-landol/class/witch_hunter.md

+---
+title: Witch Hunter
+parent: Classes
+---

 # Witch Hunter

-A zealot often hired to hunt and kill the witches and mages of the land.
+A zealot, part of a powerful guild, often hired to hunt and kill the witches and mages of the land for the protection of its good people.

-Starting Equipment: Crossbow, Longsword, Bolts, Leather Armor, Leather Hat
+**Starting Equipment:** Crossbow, Longsword, Bolts, Leather Armor, Leather Hat

-Starting Skill: Arcane, Persuasion
+**Starting Skill:** Arcane, Persuasion, Tracking

-Bonus: You always know when witches or other dark magicians are present in a settlement
+You always know when witches or other dark magicians are present in a settlement

++ **A:** Witch Hunt,Superstition
++ **B:** Tools of the Trade, Guild Membership
++ **C:** Silver Tuned Weapons
++ **D:** Adorned Symbol, Custom Tools

+**Level Goals**

++ **A:** Vow on a superstitious symbol to never cast a spell or seek magical knowledge by burning a scroll in front of a witch hunter.
++ **B:** Turn in a witch or dark wizard's head for a reward.
++ **C:** Bring in a caster, then partake in burning the lodging and research of that caster
++ **D:** Capture and turn in a caster alive.
+Then get your symbol adorned in a manner of your choosing by the guild.

-A: Witch Hunt
+### A:	Witch Hunt

 When seeking witches or other dark magicians, you have the support of most citizens and can get away with some bending of local laws if they result in the slaying of a witch.

-A: Silver Treated Weapons
-You have a supply of alchemical silver to apply to your weapons.
-All silver lined weapons deal an addition 1d4 damage to spell casters and 1d6 damage to lycanthropes.
-You must spend and hour to silver treat all your weapons each day.

-Level Goal: Behead a witch or publicly execute an evil magician

-B: Superstition
-You are weary of all Magic.
-You gain +1 per 2 templates of Witch Hunter to saves against magic effects and must save against all spells, helpful or harmful.

-Level Goal: Defeat a magic cult or turn a town against the local magician’s guild

-C: Tools of the Trade
-Being funded by nobles has its benefits, granting you the best weapons money can buy.
-You can choose a quality for each your crossbow and longsword:
-Keened: Critical hit on natural 1s
-Balanced: Gain an additional attack
-Sharpened: +2 damage
-Maneuverable: +1 to attack
+You are paid 1d10 x 5 gold per witch or dark magician’s head you bring to any ruler of a settlement.

+You have or can find knowledge of any current witch hunts.

+### A: Superstitious Symbol

+Your charm bering your superstious symbol, grants you a resistance to magic with a bonus of +1 per template to saves verses magic.

+The charm is cool, and only warms when an active spell is near.
+The warmer the charm the more powerful the spell.

-C: Guild Membership
+### B: Guild Membership

 You gain access to the prestigious guild of Witch Hunters.
 You have access to guild resources, lodging, and knowledge in all major towns.
 There is a 1/3 chance that any town will have at least one Witch Hunter whom you can find and talk with.
 You may hire Witch Hunters at a rate of 15 gold per week.

-Level Goal: Overthrow an Arch Magician or defeat a witch of The Cult of The Twisted Branch
+### B: Tools of the Trade
+Being funded by nobles has its benefits, granting you the best weapons money can buy.
+You can choose two qualities for each your crossbow and longsword.

+Deadly: +2 damage
+Tuned: +1 to attack
+Ornate: +1 to charisma when dealing with nobility or potential employers
+Sturdy: Immune to broken condition
+Heavy Winch (Crossbow): increase base damage to 2d8 Long Ranged (Crossbow): Double range
+Double Barreled (Crossbow): Fire twice without reloading Keened (Sword): Critical hit on natural 1s
+Balanced (Sword): Gain an additional attack
+Reactive (Sword): +1 defense

+### C:	Silver Treated Weapons

+You have a supply of alchemical silver to apply to your weapons.
+All silver lined weapons deal an addition 1d6 damage to magic users and 1d8 damage to lycanthropes.
+You must spend and hour to silver treat all your weapons each day.

+### D: Adorned Symbol

+Your Superstitous symbol becomes a powerful antimagic item.

+When hit with a spell, you can choose to rebuke it by presenting your symbol.
+The rebuke causes the spell to rebound and the [sum] of the magic dice involved harm the caster.
+The spell is nullified and your symbol breaks in the process.

+A new symbol will be provided when you make contact with your guild.

-D:
+### D: Custom Tools

+Choose another 2 qualities from tools of the trade.